kubeshop/testkube/docs/docs/concepts/tests/tests-creating.md

 echo "$SSL_CERT" > /data/ssl.crt
 ```

-Then just provide it when you create or run the test using `--prerun-script` parameter:
+Provide the script when you create or run the test using `--prerun-script` parameter:

 ```sh
 testkube create test --file test/postman/LocalHealth.postman_collection.json --name script-test --type postman/collection --prerun-script script.sh --secret-env SSL_CERT=your-k8s-secret
 ```

-### Changing the default scraper job template used for container executor tests
+### Changing the Default Scraper Job Template Used for Container Executor Tests

-When you use container executor tests generating artifacts for scraping, then we launch 2 sequential kubernetes jobs, one is for test execution and other one is for scraping test results.
+When you use container executor tests generating artifacts for scraping, we launch 2 sequential Kubernetes jobs, one is for test execution and other one is for scraping test results.
 Sometimes you need to adjust an existing scraper job template of a standard Testkube scraper with a few parameters.
-In this case you can use additional parameter `--scraper-template` when you create or run the test:
+In this case you can use the additional parameter `--scraper-template` when you create or run the test:

 ```sh
 testkube create test --name scraper-test --type scraper/test --artifact-storage-class-name standard --artifact-volume-mount-path /share --artifact-dir test/files --scraper-template scraper.yaml